Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 # Office 2016 Workloads

 Office workloads (Exchange 2016, SharePoint 2016 and Skype for Business 2015) designed & validated to run on Azure Stack for up to 250 users.
-Additional required workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017
+Additional required workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017, AD FS, Windows Application Proxy (WAP)

-The preview templates are designed,validated and supported to work with Azure Stack beeing conneted or disconnected.
+The preview templates are designed, validated and supported to work with Azure Stack beeing connected or disconnected.
 Any changes to the templates will break supportability.

 ## Requirements